GSA/feedback.usa.gov/pages/faq.md

   </div>
 </div>

+### What feedback forms does Touchpoints offer?

+* A11 Form
+* Open-ended feedback form
+* More to come

+Touchpoints focuses on providing easy-to-use PRA-friendly feedback forms.
+If you have a need for different form, please
+<a href="mailto:{{site.team_email}}">contact us</a>.

+### How options do I have for sharing a Touchpoint form with customers?

+* Share a public Touchpoints URL (see an [Demo example](https://touchpoints-demo.app.cloud.gov/touchpoints/1/submit))
+* javascript embed:
+  * render tab that pops a modal with the Form
+  * render the Form inline in a page (coming soon)

+A common way to deploy a Touchpoint is deploy to use Google Tag Manager ([learn how](https://github.com/GSA/touchpoints/wiki/Deploying-a-Touchpoint-via-GTM)).

 ### Is the feedback anonymous?

 Touchpoints forms that do not ask for any Personally Identifiable Information (PII) cannot be used to identify an individual.

 ### Are members of the public required to provide feedback?